josephinehemingway/CZ4125-Project/travelui/README.md

 CZ4025 Developing Data Products Group 7 2022

 ## Commands

 ### `npm i`

 -   Run this before starting to install all dependencies after pulling from git

+### `python3 -m venv env`(macOS) or `py -m venv env`(Windows)

+-   Create virtual

 ### `npm run start-flask-api`

-- Run this to activate virtual environment for backend
+-   Run this to activate virtual environment for backend Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm start`

 -   to start the application in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`